Examples of Speed Issues and Troubleshooting Steps

 An exchange for a wireless repeater and a little bit of research on how to set it up has solved the problem.
 The repeater is in his living room area where it has a good signal to the router upstairs, and the signal in his bedroom is now rock solid.

 TLDR: replacing the router doesn’t always solve Wi-Fi issues; you may need a Wi-Fi repeater/extender to reach all parts of your house.

 The Self Slowdown

-Sue’s Internet has slowed down.
-She has already tried connecting her notebook directly to the Internet connection, but it’s no faster than through her router, so it must be the connection itself.
+Sue’s internet has slowed down.
+She has already tried connecting her laptop directly to the internet connection, but it’s no faster than through her router, so it must be the connection itself.
 It is later in the evening, so she figures it must just be peak usage slowdowns and decides to leave it for later.
-The next morning, Sue finds the Internet is still laggy, and her speed test results are no better than last night, so she sends a message to MCSnet support to see if they can see anything wrong.
+The next morning, Sue finds the internet is still laggy, and her speed test results are no better than last night, so she sends a message to MCSnet support to see if they can see anything wrong.

 Support writes back that the connection has a stable signal and tests well, but that she has it set in the slower ‘unlimited mode’ after breaching the monthly usage cap.
 Sue doesn’t recall setting unlimited mode on, but other people use the internet at her place.
 After asking, she finds out little Mikey saw the internet cap page come up and clicked the button to use unlimited mode, he forgot to tell her because he was busy searching for broccoli recipes.